 Around the Autumnal Equinox, there is a full moon known as the "harvest moon".
 As the night sets earlier during fall, the full moon closest to the equinox allows farmers to work later into the evening.

 Many cultures around the world commemorate the arrival of fall with ancient traditions and rituals.
 Civilizations such as the Druids and the Mayans were already celebrating the equinox centuries ago, as usually, the changing of the seasons meant that the harvest season was soon to arrive.

 Wiccans, druids, and pagans who still observe the traditions surrounding the Autumnal Equinox, flock to Stonehenge in England every year to observe the sunrise and perform their rituals.
 Paganism knows the equinox as the Second Harvest, or Mabon, a day to thank the summer and welcome the coming darkness.
 People who observe the Second Harvest build altars with offerings of fruits and vegetables for their gratitude rituals.
 They also take this time to donate food to the needy.

-In the United States, even people who do not practice the Mabon rituals have their own traditions and activities that begin around the Autumnal Equinox.
+In Canada and United States, even people who do not practice the Mabon rituals have their own traditions and activities that begin around the Autumnal Equinox.
 The arrival of fall marks the beginning of country fairs and festivals, the preparation for Halloween with the harvesting of pumpkins, and giving thanks for all the food that the harvests have produced during Thanksgiving.